gpm22/BookExercises/README.md

 ## Description

-This repository contains codes of solved exercises from books and tutorials and it is organized by programming language and books/tutorials.
+This repository contains codes of solved exercises from books and tutorials and it is organized by programming language, books, tutorials, or topics.

 ## Contents